Frequently Asked Questions

 - How often are these observed drives?

-- The date, time, length and frequency of every observed drive is arranged between you and your observer.
+- The date, time and frequency of every observed drive is arranged between yourself and your observer.

-Typically, observed drives would be once a week for at least an hour.
+Typically, observed drives would be once a week.

 - What happens if I don't get on with my observer?